 At New World we are committed to creating great games and working in a fun atmosphere.
 We see ourselves as pioneers in a new age of game development, committed to constantly improving ourselves and exceeding the expectations of our community.
-With multiple projects on our plate, we are looking to expand the team and bring on people with the skillsets below:
+With multiple projects on our plate, we are looking to expand the team and bring on new people.
+Below are our current job listings:

 Search our knowledge base and submit a ticket if you are unable to discover a solution.